Sites that you create in SharePoint Online include accessibility features that make it easier for people with disabilities to use them.

 Find navigation options in SharePoint Online

 Many pages created using SharePoint Online include four hidden links in the upper-left corner of the page.
 To access these links, place your cursor in the browser address bar (or press F6) and press the Tab key until you see the tooltips for each link or you hear the audible feedback (the name of the link) from your screen reader:

-Tip: In modern SharePoint experiences, such as SharePoint Online in Office 365, accessibility features are built-in.
+Tip: In SharePoint Online experiences, such as in Office 365, accessibility features are built-in.

 Today, accessibility is built-in to our core features like document libraries, lists and pages.